arvinmefsha/boxingtracker/README.md

 ## Inspiration

-Our inspiration was wanting to have fun with friends!
-We thought doing augmented reality with pose estimation would be a great way to make games interactive and physical.
-We also wanted some intellectual stimulation so we invented our own boxing game as well!
+We started off making a boxing motion tracker with the intention of creating real time AI feedback.
+It slowly evolved into feeling more like a game, so we decided to work towards that instead.

-## What it does
+Eventually, we realized we could turn this into something a bigger.
+Then the idea for a whole console-like experience with multiple games was born.

-Our project is a motion-controlled gaming platform that only requires a webcam.
-Two players can have fun with three different physically active games.
-The main menu can be navigated using hand gestures to select either Boxing, Flying Fruits, or Reaction Time.
+## Description

-For the Boxing game, each player can either punch, kick, or weave.
-Each player starts with twelve hearts.
-A landed punch deals 1 damage and a landed kick deals 3 damage.
-However, if the other player manages to weave in less than 0.75 seconds, they take no damage and the attacker gets stunned for 1.25 seconds.
-If the other player manages to weave between 0.75 and 1.25 seconds, no damage is taken and nobody is stunned.
-Finally, to prevent players from spamming attacks, there is a 0.5 second cooldown on each attack.
+Our project is a motion-controlled gaming platform that only needs a webcam.
+Two players can compete in three different active games.
+The main menu is controlled with hand gestures, letting players choose between Boxing, Flying Fruits, or Reaction Time.

-For Flying Fruits, the players compete to see who can get the highest score in 30 seconds.
-In order to chop a fruit, your hand must slice through it at a decently vast velocity.
-Chopping a fruit gives +1 point while chopping a bomb gives -5 points.
-The angle you slice it at is also incorporated into the animation.
+In Boxing, players can punch, kick, or weave.
+Each player starts with 12 hearts.
+A punch takes away 1 heart, and a kick takes away 3.
+If the opponent weaves within 0.75 seconds, they avoid damage and the attacker is stunned for 1.25 seconds.
+If the weave happens between 0.75 and 1.25 seconds, no one takes damage or gets stunned.
+To stop spamming, each attack has a 0.5 second cooldown.

-For Reaction Time, the players compete to see who can lift both of their hands up the fastest after seeing a green light.
-If a player raises their hand during the red light or prematurely, they have "cheated" and the other player gets a point.
+In Flying Fruits, players have 30 seconds to slice as many fruits as possible.
+Moving your hand quickly through a fruit earns +1 point, while slicing a bomb loses 5 points.
+The angle of the slice is also shown in the animation.

-## How we built it
+In Reaction Time, players race to raise both hands after a green light appears.
+If a player moves too early or during the red light, they “cheat,” and the other player gets a point.

-Our gaming platform was developed in VS Code with Python with OpenCV, MediaPipe, Pygame, and NumPy.
-Python is used on the backend to handle application management.
-OpenCV is used to process the video webcams real time.
-Next, Google's MediaPipe framework helped us with the pose estimation and body tracking for all of the games.
-Afterwards, we used NumPy for position analysis, vector modelling, and velocity/acceleration calculations.
-Finally, Pygame helped us with the visuals, in particular for fruit ninja for chopping the fruits based on the angle we chop it at.
-It also is used to play all of our sound effects.
+## Overview

-## Challenges we ran into
+Our gaming platform was built in VS Code using Python along with OpenCV, MediaPipe, Pygame, and NumPy.
+Python manages the overall application, while OpenCV handles real-time video processing from the webcam.
+MediaPipe provides pose estimation and body tracking, and NumPy is used for mathematical operations like position, vectors, and motion calculations.
+Pygame is responsible for rendering visuals and handling audio effects.

-The biggest challenge we had was detecting various movements without detecting noise of the background.
-While detecting punches, we modeled the arm as a segmented kinematic chain.
-The punch was only detected if the elbow angle was greater than 150 degrees and the shoulder joint had a somewhat open angle.
-This multi-joint approach makes waving your arms around or other arm movement not trigger a punch.
-For kick detection, we tracked the player's ankle as it moved across the hip's horizontal plane to capture the arc of the leg swing upwards.
-Finally, weave detection made us calculate core stability and rotational inertia.
-We also angular deviation from vertical axis and started a weave when this was more than the 45 degree figure.
-Hysteresis is avoided with a control system that has the neutral, upright position.
+## Challenges

-## Accomplishments that we're proud of
+* Picking up different movements without interference from background noise.

-We started off using mouse and keyboard navigation to go between the games in the menu navigation.
-However, we decided to change it to make the experience more immersive so we used hand tracking navigation.
-We made the hand tracking smoother using linear interpolation using the NumPy library.
-Finally, we made it robust by making it resistance to environmental motions.
+* Problems with our original hand tracking system until we found a great [library](https://github.com/small-cactus/handTrack) for hand tracking.
+Since it was more of a general purpose module that controlled the computer's cursor, we had to integrate it to work within our window and user interface.

-## What we learned
+## Future Goals

-This project helped us learn about performance optimization strategies.
-Our main approach was using a state-machine conditional processing in our GameManager class which chooses the least demanding motion-tracking model for the task.
-The various states reduced the computational requirements and standardized all incoming video that are compatible with multiple device cameras.
-This allowed a stable, high frame rate across all games for a responsive motion-controlled experience!
+* More games!
+Some ideas we had were a game like Just Dance or basketball.

-## What's next for Kinemo
+* Adding hand control priority.
+Basically, we want to give one player the "magic touch" for controlling the user interface.

-In the future, we would first like to add real-time matchmaking across the internet so you can play with someone anywhere.
-Next, we want to add a text-to-speech feature so our boxing coach can give feedback on punch placement and kick timing.
-Finally, we want to add other games like Simon Says and Just Dance for physical and intellectual stimulation!
+* Revamping the UI.